tbarron/PyBP/README.md

     they check whether tbarron is an org or a user and make the wrong choice because my account is associated with the ORNL TechInt org.
 As far as I can tell, this is harmless, just annoying.

+RESOLVED

+  * RENDERING: Having trouble getting some of the pages to render properly on tbarron.github.io.